Stone-Red-Code/Discord_Simple-Embed-Bot/README.md

 Currently, only guild members with administrator rights can use this bot.

 ### Permissions:
-This bot reqires the `Send Messages` and `Manage Messages` permissions
+This bot requires the `Send Messages` and `Manage Messages` permissions

 ### Invite:
 Coming soon